domschl/HuggingFaceGuidedTourForMac/README.md

 This will allow us to install the latest version of `pytorch`, `tensorflow`, and `huggingface` and switches to the `conda-forge` channel (for more up-to-date packages) for all other packages.

-**Notes:** As of 2023-Feb, the required 2.0 version of pytorch that supports Apple's metal performance shaders (MPS) is only in the `pytorch-nightly` channel.
+> **Note:** As of 2023-Feb, the required 2.0 version of pytorch that supports Apple's metal performance shaders (MPS) is only in the `pytorch-nightly` channel.
 After release of pytorch 2, this can be replaced by the `pytorch` channel

 #### 1.2.1 Check `conda` installation